sandstranger/systemshock/README.md

 ========

 - Preferences and Keybinds are now stored in `Meeper/SystemShock` instead of `Interrupt/SystemShock` for organization purposes.
-- Field of View is 110 degrees until FOV Slider is implemented.

 Added Features so far:
 ======================